Boost your productivity with breaks the easy way. Check these 10 options and start to get more out of your days without the overwhelm.

 Walk away from your workstation

-Sometimes it seems to be easier to send a colleague an email or a phone message.
+Sometimes it seems to be more comfortable to send a colleague an email or a phone message.

-However, why not taking a break at work and stopping by their desk?
+However, why not take a break at work and stopping by their desk?

-Just by removing yourself to the confined environment of your workstation is already a nice opportunity for a restoring break.
+Just by removing yourself to the confined environment of your workstation is already an excellent opportunity for a restoring break.

 If you’re home, don’t shout the kids or your partner from where you are either.

 Find a break buddy